NetLogo/Fetch-Extension/README.md

 ## Why use it?

   1. Because NetLogo doesn't come with primitives for reading from URLs
-  2. The Web extension provides the ability to read from URLs for more complicated use cases, but won't be implemented in NetLogo Web anytime soon
+  2. While the Web extension provides the ability to read from URLs for more complicated use cases, it won't be implemented in NetLogo Web anytime soon
   3. Because it provides async primitives that will allow for a common API between desktop NetLogo and NetLogo Web

 If you just want to read files, and you are happy with NetLogo's `file-open` (et al), you do *not* need this extension.
-If, however, you want to read URLs, or what interoperability with NetLogo Web, this is the extension for you.
+If, however, you want to read URLs, or want interoperability with NetLogo Web, then this is the extension for you.

 Note: The synchronous primitives here might not work in the NetLogo Web version (due to limitations of JavaScript), so stick to the async ones if you can.